 Remember that everything you throw out ends up somewhere.
 Bring plates and cutlery and just wash them in a small tub.
-Dump the dishwater into your firepit and never do the dishes in the lake!
+Dump the dishwater into a vault toilet (outhouse) and never do the dishes in the lake!

 3. Do not drive to the comfort station

 Some campers like to drive to the comfort station first thing in the morning, and close to bedtime.
 Our parks are home to many slow-moving animals (some are species at risk), and they are vulnerable to being killed by vehicles, especially at these times of day.

 Also, driving — as we know — is a major contributor to greenhouse gas emissions.
 So whenever possible and within your personal mobility level, just walk.
 Take that time to say hi to your neighbors, listen to the sounds of nature, or look for flora that you may not have seen before.